Cellular: Modem trace external flash backend

 The Macronix MX25R6435 Ultra Low Power Flash on the nRF9160 DK is optimized for low power consumption rather than write speed, but it features a high performance mode.
 The high-performance mode consumes more power but is able to erase and write at roughly double the speed.
 Use the device tree property mxicy,mx25r-power-mode to configure MX25R6435 in either high-performance or low-power mode.
 In this sample, the MX25R6435 is configured in high-performance mode.

-The use of CONFIG_SPI_NOR_IDLE_IN_DPD option to enable deep-power-down mode significantly reduces the stand-by power consumption.
-However, it adds overhead for each SPI instruction, which causes an approximately 20% reduction in write performance.
+The use of CONFIG_PM_DEVICE_RUNTIME option to enable deep-power-down mode significantly reduces the stand-by power consumption.
+However, it adds overhead to SPI instructions, which causes a reduction in write performance.

 The sample uses the Modem library to turn on and off the modem traces and also enable and disable the modem.
 In addition, it uses the Universal Asynchronous Receiver-Transmitter (UART) to send modem traces over UART1.